 Workshops in United States

 The first dates are Seattle, WA (March 27-31, 2017 – Mastering DAX + Optimizing DAX) and Houston, TX (April 3-7, 2017 – SSAS Tabular + Mastering DAX).
 Registrations will open in January, and in the next few weeks we will announce workshops in other cities.
-If you are interested, vote your favorite city helping us to prioritize them.
 If you want to receive promptly notification about future dates, register to our newsletter.

 Workshops in Europe